EigenX/style/README.md

 ![Branching Strategy Overview](./assets/branching.png)

 **Branches:**
-- `master`/`release`/`prod`: This is the live or production version of the code.
-The single source of truth for the most up-to-date code.
+- `production`: This is the live or production version of the code.
+The single source of truth for the most up-to-date code. (aka `release` or `master`)
-- `dev`/`staging`/`full`/`partial`: This is the staging version of the code.
-Testing of new features should be done here prior to a release to `master`/`release`/`prod` branch.
+- `staging`: This is the staging version of the code.
+In Salesforce, it will be deployed to a full or partial sandbox .
+Testing of new features should be done here prior to a release to `production` branch. (aka `dev`)
-- `feature`/`partial`/`dev`: This branch should be where development takes place.
+- `dev`: This branch should be where development takes place.
+In Salesforce, it will it will be deployed to a full or partial sandbox so that admins can make changes as well and those changes can be captured in metadata diffs.
 Branch can be for individual developers or issues/bugs/features.
 Sometimes if the feature is big there will have to be subbranches merging into this.
-Naming isn't as important as long as the `pull request` to `dev`/`staging`/`full`/`partial` includes the appropriate ticket number.
+Naming isn't as important as long as the `pull request` to `staging` includes the appropriate ticket number.

 **Actions:**
 - `release`: When code in the `dev`/`staging` branch is accepted, a version number should be assigned and the code should be merged to `master`/`release`